 |ZZGR 8084||Dissertation Format Review||0|

-GSE electives are any course in ASGE or UEGE numbered 6000-9999, a list of which can be found on the GSE course listing page.
+GSE electives are all courses with the subject codes ASGE, CLGE, CTGE, EDGE, PSGE, and UEGE, numbered 6000-9999 (except assessment courses), a list of which can be found on the GSE course listing page.

-Ph.D. mentoring is required to be taken for at least 6 credits.
+Ph.D. mentoring is required to be taken for at least six credits.
 Once coursework is complete, the student must enroll in this course each fall and spring until graduation.

-Students with insufficient background in theology/religious studies may be required to take additional courses, bringing the total number of credits required for the degree to 72.
-Students with sufficient academic background are waived from these additional course requirements.
+Students with insufficient background in theology or religious studies may be required to take additional courses, increasing the total number of required credits as necessary.

 A dissertation is an extended written study of a stated subject, based on original research and independent inquiry.
 It is a written report and analysis of data collected through careful and thorough research of all available sources relevant to the chosen topic.
 It embodies the results of critical reflection and questioning.
 It is both investigative and evaluative.